Gale Sayers: A few words on the Chicago Bears legend

 Chicago Bears legend and NFL Hall-of-Famer Gale Sayers, who was legendary on the field in an injury-shortened career, passed away earlier this week.

-In the seventh or eighth – the specific year escapes me – the movie Brian's Song was shown to me for the first time.
+In the seventh or eighth grade – the specific year escapes me – the movie Brian's Song was shown to me for the first time.
 Back in the formative Junior High years, P.E. and Health classes were one in the same, with two days of the week devoted to health class.
 Educational videos and afterschool specials were often the lessons of the day, where we learned stuff about all sorts of things, ranging from the kid who died from smoking marijuana to our first introductions to sex education.

 And of course, there was that special movie about football, friendship, and death, starring Billy Dee Williams and James Caan.